poets-ai/elegy/docs/guides/module-system.md

 The first thing is that `init` actually returns the initial `parameters` and `states`, these are dictionaries whose structure has a 1-to-1 correspondence with the structure of the network.
 The second is that `apply` accepts these parameters and states as arguments.
-This is a right step in the right direction since now our state is externalized.
+This is a step in the right direction since now our state is externalized.

 ### Low-level Training Loop